open-AIMS/NEC-estimation/README.md

     check.chains(out)

 ![](man/figures/README-checkchains-beta-MANEC-1.png)![](man/figures/README-checkchains-beta-MANEC-2.png)![](man/figures/README-checkchains-beta-MANEC-3.png)![](man/figures/README-checkchains-beta-MANEC-4.png)![](man/figures/README-checkchains-beta-MANEC-5.png)![](man/figures/README-checkchains-beta-MANEC-6.png)![](man/figures/README-checkchains-beta-MANEC-7.png)![](man/figures/README-checkchains-beta-MANEC-8.png)![](man/figures/README-checkchains-beta-MANEC-9.png)![](man/figures/README-checkchains-beta-MANEC-10.png)

 Chains for the *NECHormesis* model in this case are very badly mixed, so we should drop this as well from our model sets

     load(file = "out_temp.RData")
     out.NEC <- modify_jagsMANEC(out.NEC, drop.models = "NECHormesis")
+    #> Warning in extract_modStats(mod.fits): successfully fitted the models: NEC3param
+    #> NEC4param
     out <- modify_jagsMANEC(out, drop.models = "NECHormesis")
+    #> Warning in extract_modStats(mod.fits): successfully fitted the models: NEC3param
+    #> NEC4param NECsigmoidal ECxLinear ECxExp ECxsigmoidal ECx4param ECxWeibull1
+    #> ECxWeibull2

 Now we can use the extract\_ECx function to get EC10 and EC50 values.
-We can do this using our all model set, because it is valud to use *NEC* models for estimating *ECx*.
+We can do this using our all model set, because it is valid to use *NEC* models for estimating *ECx*.

     load(file = "out_temp.RData")